 Methodology

 wp-contentorwp-includespaths in the page source.
-Sites with these paths were classified as WordPress. - Theme identification: We extracted the active theme slug from
+Sites carrying these paths were classified as WordPress. - Theme identification: we extracted the active theme slug from

-wp-content/themes/[theme-name]/paths in stylesheet and script references. - Page builder detection: We scanned for known page builder signatures in CSS/JS paths and inline markup, including Elementor, Divi, WPBakery, Beaver Builder, Avada, Astra, GeneratePress, and Kadence.
+wp-content/themes/[theme-name]/paths in stylesheet and script references. - Page builder detection: we scanned for known page builder signatures in CSS and JS paths and inline markup, including Elementor, Divi, WPBakery, Beaver Builder, Avada, Astra, GeneratePress, and Kadence.

-<link rel="stylesheet">) and JavaScript file references (<script src>) in the page source, then separately counted those served fromwp-contentorwp-includespaths. - Non-WordPress platform detection: For non-WordPress sites, we checked for platform-specific signatures from Wix, Squarespace, Duda, and GoDaddy Website Builder.
+<link rel="stylesheet">) and JavaScript file references (<script src>) in the page source, then counted those served fromwp-contentorwp-includespaths separately. - Non-WordPress platform detection: for non-WordPress sites, we checked for platform-specific signatures from Wix, Squarespace, Duda, and GoDaddy Website Builder.

 | Platform | Sites | Share |